 Plain film chest radiographs taken during an acute phase of IPH exacerbation may show diffuse alveolar infiltrates greatest at the lung bases.
-CT scans will demonstrate corresponding ground-glass attenuation in a similar distribution, as seen in a standard chest x-ray.
+Computed tomography (CT) scans will demonstrate corresponding ground-glass attenuation in a similar distribution, as seen in a standard chest x-ray.
 During remission, the pulmonary infiltrate tends to be absorbed, leading to an interstitial reticular and micronodular pattern of opacities in the same areas with variable degrees of fibrosis.

-Chromium and technetium based perfusion scans will show intra-alveolar bleeding; however, their use in clinical practice is limited.
+Chromium and technetium-based perfusion scans will show intra-alveolar bleeding; however, their use in clinical practice is limited.
 The lungs of healthy patients do not take up red blood cells labeled with chromium isotope or technetium Tc 99 pertechnetate.
 Scans with abnormal pulmonary uptake 12-24 hours after the injection have been observed in patients with pulmonary hemorrhage.

 There are currently no gold standard treatments to date, and further studies are needed to help drive better management strategies.
 Most therapy and recommendations are based on the observation and clinical experience of the provider.
-Treatment is also based on the presentation and acute vs. chronic nature of the patient.
+Treatment is also based on the presentation and acute versus chronic nature of the patient.

 There have been trials/studies done, including elective splenectomy, high dose systemic steroids, inhaled steroids, and immunosuppressant drugs.
 Blood should be transfused to correct severe anemia and shock.
 A study by de Jongh et al. recommended screening for hemosiderosis in all patients receiving multiple transfusions.
 Of the many approaches to idiopathic pulmonary hemosiderosis (IPH) treatment, systemic steroids, and immunosuppressant therapy have shown the most favorable outcomes when used independently or in combination.
-Current recommendations for an acute phase IPH calls for 0.5 to 0.75 mg/kg per day (up to 60 mg/day) initial dosing of prednisolone, which is tapered once chest radiograph shows improvement in new opacification.
+Current recommendations for an acute phase IPH call for 0.5 to 0.75 mg/kg per day (up to 60 mg/day) initial dosing of prednisolone, which is tapered once chest radiograph shows improvement in new opacifications.

 Patients with acute IPH and respiratory failure secondary to alveolar hemorrhage may require invasive ventilation support.
-In these patients, it is also recommended to consider immunosuppressive therapy in addition to high dose systemic corticosteroids.
+In these patients, it is also recommended to consider immunosuppressive therapy in addition to high-dose systemic corticosteroids.
 For patients with this presentation, it is recommended they be started on intravenous methylprednisolone in pulse dosing of 500 to 2000 mg/day for five days.
 In children, pulse dosing is weight-based at 20 mg/kg per day.
 Once patients clinically stabilize, they can be switched to oral steroids with tapering down to a maintenance dose of 10 to 15 mg/day.